 Retirement members can choose to have drawdowns or payments coming out of their account drawn from one or more of their investment options.

-While it is possible to change your investment choice weekly, you should think carefully about making any changes based on your reaction to short-term fluctuations in the value of your investment.
+While it is possible to change your investment choice daily, you should think carefully about making any changes based on your reaction to short-term fluctuations in the value of your investment.
 Super is generally considered to be a long-term investment in which you should take a considered long-term view of investment markets.

 How do I change my investments